.

 1. Image Analysis: A New Lens for Pathologists

-• Depth and detail: AI delves into samples, using algorithms to detect patterns and anomalies that might escape the human eye, including the presence of cancer cells in hard-to-see areas.
+• Depth and Detail: AI delves into samples, using algorithms to detect patterns and anomalies that might escape the human eye, including cancer cells in hard-to-see areas.

-• Speed and accuracy: With AI's assistance, diagnoses are not only more accurate but also faster and can now more easily include collaboration amongst doctors, leading to timely interventions and better patient outcomes.
+• Speed and Accuracy: With AI's assistance, diagnoses are more accurate, faster, and can now more easily include collaboration among doctors, leading to timely interventions and better patient outcomes.

 2. Data Interpretation: Making Sense of the Deluge